 First, the more blog posts you have, the more your blog ranks for keywords.
 As a result, your blog gets more visibility on search engines.

 Second, fresh and quality content attracts more readers to your blog repeatedly.
 This is how this blogger was able to get 1 Million pageviews to her blog in her first year!

 It’s that simple.
-So try to create a blog writing schedule that works best for you.
+So avoid this common blogging mistake by creating a blog writing process and schedule that works best for you.

 Whether you publish one blog per week or more, it doesn’t matter as long as you are consistent.

 If you are struggling to find the time to write blog posts then check this resource that I use to write blog posts faster!

 Here’s a tool I use now to create content 5x faster, and this will help you write blog posts within an hour! (you can try it for free here).